kubernetes/community/events/2018/05-contributor-summit/README.md

 ## Registration

-- [Sign the CLA](/community/CLA.md) if you have not done so already.
+- [Sign the CLA](../../../CLA.md) if you have not done so already.
 - [Fill out this Google Form](https://goo.gl/forms/TgoUiqbqZLkyZSZw1)

 ## When and Where

-- May 1, 2018 (before Kubecon EU)
+- Tuesday, May 1, 2018 (before Kubecon EU)
 - Bella Center
 - Copenhagen, Denmark